 Divide the mixture between ramekins and chill it for at least two hours (but preferably longer) before serving.

-Please don’t.
-With so few ingredients, each of them counts, and reduced-fat coconut milk isn’t thick and creamy enough.
-It also doesn’t taste very good, in my opinion.
+Please don't.
+With so few ingredients, each of them counts, and reduced-fat coconut milk isn't thick and creamy enough.
+It also doesn't taste very good, in my opinion.
 So I can't recommend using it in this recipe.

 Absolutely!
 I do appreciate the fact that this is a dessert that I can make well in advance.
 It makes life so much easier when you don't have to worry about making dessert when your guests are already there.

 In fact, you SHOULD make this pudding ahead of time and refrigerate it for at least 2 hours before serving.
 Two hours is the bare minimum - 4 hours is better, and overnight is best.